Stork1323/Risc-V-Pipelined-RV32I-/README.md

 This project is developed from Single-cycle-process-risc-v-rv32I repository on my github.
 The project designs RV32I with pipelined architecture.
 The pipelined core is designed in 5 stages.
-In this repository, I have designed 3 different models include:
+In this repository, I have designed 4 different models include:
   - Stall model: in this model, all hazard are solved by using stall and flush.
   - Forwarding model: in this model, data hazards are solved by using forwarding technique.
-  - Branch prediction model: in this model, branch and jump instructions are optimized by using branch prediction technique.
+  - Branch prediction models: in this models, branch and jump instructions are optimized by using branch prediction technique.
+Two models contain static branch prediction (always-taken) and dynamic branch prediction (2 bit prediction).

 The detailed block diagram of stall model is depicted in the below picture.
 ![image](https://github.com/Stork1323/Risc-V-Pipelined-RV32I-/assets/136346435/7c76f64d-d2dd-4e3c-b103-23eec925b33e)